Got a bone to pick?

 Hello!
 I’m Daniel Strigberger■

-On January 1, 2025, my team and I launched a niche law firm officially named “Strigberger Law.”
-Our logo (displayed above) features my surname alongside a square dot symbolizing a period.
+On January 1, 2025, my team and I launched a niche law firm officially named “Strigberger Law.”The logo?
+My last name and a square dot.
+Think of it as a beagle nose — precise, focused, and always on the scent.
 The core message is straightforward: When you need an insurance coverage or private arbitration lawyer, you need Strigberger.

-I also love beagles.
+Speaking of beagles, we love them!
 Read about Columbo…

 In the complicated world of Ontario’s automobile insurance scheme, there exists a domain that is not for the faint-hearted: loss transfer and priority disputes.
 These cases involve complex and unique issues that demand a profound understanding of both the legal framework and the intricacies of SABS coverage.